 In cellar work there is a relatively high potential of injury from manual handling due to the combination of the weight of loads, the frequency of handling and the logistics of locations.

-Cellar and bar manual handling tasks will involve moving various loads around a venue:
+Cellar and bar manual handling tasks will involve moving various loads around a venue, such as:

-- Casks and kegs of beer.
+- Casks and kegs of beer

-- Cases and crates of beer, soft drinks, wines and spirits.
+- Cases and crates of beer, soft drinks, wines and spirits

-- Shrink wrapped trays of cans and bottles.
+- Shrink wrapped trays of cans and bottles

-- Gas cylinders,
+- Gas cylinders

 - Detergents in drums

+- Crates of reusable cups and disposable products (blue Roll, bin bags, etc)

+- Ice, fruit and packaged snacks (crisps, nuts)

-The Company manual handling risk assessment process must be followed to initially identify manual handling activities and assess each activity's risk.
-For each task where a significant risk of injury is identified, a task specific Lifting and Carrying, or Pushing and Pulling risk assessment must be undertaken.
+The Company manual handling risk assessment process must be followed by using the Manual Handling Activity Filter (ES04) to initially identify manual handling task with a significant risk.
+For each task where a significant risk of injury is identified, a task specific Lifting and Carrying Risk Assessment (ES04a) or Pushing and Pulling Risk Assessment (ES04b) must be undertaken.
 All colleagues involved in cellar/bar manual handling must be trained accordingly.